Wednesday, February 17, 2021

 Jim Power in Mutant Planet

-Your name is Power, Jim Power!
+The name is Power, Jim Power!

-I must admit, I don't recall seeing this advertised or reviewed back in the day.
+I must admit, I don't recall seeing this advertised back in the day.
 Did it ever make it across the channel to UK shores?
 I find it quite flabbergasting that such a platformer is unheard of back in the day (well, to me).
 I think the 1992 version of myself would have slobbered an Olympic swimming pool's worth of drool over this?

 Ah well, let's crack on and take a gander at a cool screenshot with a skeleton...